UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

     5. If you intend to solder the cables instead of using level nuts, add the ferrules to the end of the cables.

 4. Cut the EPS P4/P8 CPU power cables.
-    1. Identify the relevant pins on the cable using a trustworthy source, for instance the manual of your mainboard.
+    1. Identify the relevant pins on the cable using a trustworthy source, for instance the manual of your mainboard or the manual of your power supply.

        > **Warning**
        > Double check whether the diagram shows the socket or the cable before cutting any cable!
 The diagrams in the manual typically show the pins on the mainboard-side socket, not on the cable/plug side.
 You can identify this by matching the shapes (squared or rounded) of the headers or receptacles shown with the heads you want to cut.